Ahrar al-Sham: September 2014: leadership killed in bomb attack

-2017 onwards: conflict with al-Nusra/HTS
+2017: conflict with HTS

-On 21 January 2017, five factions from Ahrar reportedly left to join al-Nusra Front: Jaysh al-Ahrar, al-Bara, Dhu Nurayn, al-Sawa'iq and Usud al-Har Battalion.
+On 21 January 2017, five factions from Ahrar reportedly left in order to form a coalition known as Tahrir al-Sham: Jaysh al-Ahrar, al-Bara, Dhu Nurayn, al-Sawa'iq and Usud al-Har Battalion.

-On 23 January 2017, the al-Nusra Front attacked Jabhat Ahl al-Sham bases in Atarib and other towns in western Aleppo.
+On 23 January 2017, the Jabhat Fatḥ al-Sham attacked Jabhat Ahl al-Sham bases in Atarib and other towns in western Aleppo.
 All the bases were captured and by 24 January, the group was defeated and joined Ahrar al-Sham.

 On 25 January 2017, several factions from Jaysh al-Islam based in Aleppo left to join Ahrar, establishing the Ansar Regiment.
 On the same day, the remaining Fastaqim Union members of its Aleppo branch joined Ahrar al-Sham.

 On 25 January 2017, Suqour al-Sham Brigade along with the Idlib branch of Jaysh al-Islam and the Aleppo branch of the Levant Front joined Ahrar al-Sham.
 On the following day, al-Miiqdad Brigade also joined Ahrar.

 On 4 February 2017, American aircraft killed an Egyptian al-Qaeda member, Abu Hani al-Masri.
 He was killed in Idlib's Sarmada region by a drone strike.
 Egyptian Islamic Jihad was co-created by him.
 Thomas Joscelyn pointed out that the publication al-Masra of al-Qaeda in the Arabian Peninsula talked about Abu Hani al-Masri.
 He was also a military commander in Ahrar ash-Sham.
 In Egypt he was jailed for several years and he was in Chechnya, Bosnia, Afghanistan, and Somalia.
 In 2012 he was released from prison in Egypt.
 In Chechnya, several Russian prisoners once appeared in a video with Abu Hani al-Masri.